Universal Quantum Hamiltonians: Extended overview

 Note that this is a very different notion of ``universality'' from that of universality classes in condensed matter and statistical physics\shortcite{Cardy_book}.
 Universality classes capture the fact that, if we repeatedly ``zoom out'' or course-grain the microscopic degrees of freedom of a many-body system, models that are microscopically different become increasingly similar (converge to the same limit under this ``renormalisation group flow''), and their macroscopic properties turn out to fall into one of a small handful of possible classes.
 The ``universality'' we are concerned with here\shortcite{Science} has a completely different and unrelated meaning.
 It is closer to the notion of universality familiar from computing.
 A universal computer can carry out any possible computation, including simulating completely different types of computer.
 Universal models are able to produce any many-body physics phenomena, including reproducing the physics of completely different many-body models.

 One might expect that universal models must be very complicated for their phase diagram to encompass all possible many-body physics.
 In fact, some of the models we show to be universal are amongst the simplest possible.
-In particular, we prove that allowing only the strengths of the local interactions to vary, the Heisenberg model on a 2D square lattice of spin-1/2 particles (qubits) with nearest-neighbour interactions and non-uniform coupling strengths is universal.
-This is an important and somewhat surprising example, as it is a 2D model with the simplest possible local degrees of freedom (qubits), short-range, two-body interactions, and the largest possible local symmetry (full $SU(2)$ invariance).
-Yet our results prove that by varying only the coupling strengths, the 2D Heisenberg model can replicate in a complete and rigorous sense the entire physics of any other many-body model, including models with higher spatial dimensions, long-range interactions, other symmetries, higher-dimensional spins, and even bosons and fermions.
+Nearest-neighbour Heisenberg interactions on a square lattice give rise to 2D models with the simplest possible local degrees of freedom (qubits), short-range, two-body interactions, and the largest possible local symmetry (full $SU(2)$ invariance).
+Yet our results prove that, if all the coupling strengths can be varied individually, this model is universal.
+Thus it can replicate in a rigorous sense the full physics of models with higher spatial dimensions, long-range interactions, other symmetries, higher-dimensional spins, and even bosons and fermions.

 In addition to the new relationships this establishes between apparently very different quantum many-body models, with implications for our fundamental understanding of quantum many-body physics, there are also potential practical applications of our results in the field of analogue quantum simulation.
-There is substantial interest nowadays in using one quantum many-body system to simulate the physics of another, and one of the most important applications of quantum computers is anticipated to be the simulation of quantum systems\shortcite{brown10,georgescu14,cirac12}.
+There is substantial interest nowadays in using one quantum many-body system to simulate the physics of another, and one of the most important applications of quantum computers is anticipated to be the simulation of quantum systems\shortcite{georgescu14,cirac12}.

-Two quite different notions of Hamiltonian simulation are studied in the literature.
-The first concerns simulating the time-dynamics of a Hamiltonian on a quantum computer using an algorithm originally proposed by Lloyd\shortcite{Lloyd}, and refined and improved in the decades since\shortcite{Berry07,Berry14a,Berry15,low16}.
-This is the quantum computing equivalent of running a numerical simulation on a classical computer.
-However, it requires a scalable, fault-tolerant, digital quantum computer.
-Except for small-scale proof-of-principle demonstrations, this is beyond the reach of current technology.